Queen’s Court Residential College

-Queen's Court Residential College is a tightly-knit community of 150 students.
-Its inception in 1987 was response to a need for a first year residence that would embody the best qualities of Jesuit education: devotion to learning, respect for tradition, and commitment to community living.
+Queen's Court Residential College, an intentional community of 150 residents, was established to assist in the integration of first year students into University life.
+Its inception in 1987 was a response to a felt need for a living experience that would embody the best qualities of a Jesuit education: